privacysandbox/data-plane-shared-libraries/docs/roma/byob/sdk/docs/udf/Communication Interface.md

 1. Write response

-    Once the UDF is done executing, the response needs to be written to a socket.
-The socket fd will be provided as the first argument to the UDF.
+    Once the UDF response is constructed, it needs to be written to an fd.
+The fd will be provided as the first argument to the UDF.
 Functions provided by protobuf client library like `SerializeToFileDescriptor` can help with this.

-1. Cleanup and exit Close the socket to the UDF, perform any cleanup tasks and exit.
+1. Cleanup and exit

+    Close the fd passed to the UDF, perform any cleanup tasks then exit.

 A C++ example showcasing the stages.
 It can be extrapolated to other coding languages: